New Machine - Ubuntu in Parallels/UTM Apple Silicon/virt-manager

 • Before any change done to the VM that might cause the VM not no boot, clone the VM.

-When auto-installing, Parallels will create two partitions using the GPT partitioning table: 1GB efi and 64GB ext4.
+The best way is to let Ubuntu wipe the disk and install things automatically.
+It will create two partitions using the GPT partitioning table: 1GB for EFI, rest for ext4 root.
 Go with ext4: btrfs uses COW and would most probably balloon the VM disk size much more than ext4.
 Therefore, let’s use ext4.
 It will also create a 2G swapfile, you can resize it later.
+This is also what Parallels auto-installation will do.

-Name the machine after its expected usage, e.g. mavi-par-experiments or mavi-utm-base.
+Name the machine after its expected usage, e.g. mavi-xyz-vmpar-experiments or mavi-xyz-vmutm-base.

 Post-installation